jg-digital-media/jgdm-woocommerce-selectors/README.md

     #footer {

-        // div with id of footer - WooCommerce default state
+        // Note: #footer is a div element  with id of footer (WooCommerce default state) p {

-        p {

             a {